karnnivore/orders-frontend/README.md

 * [Vercel](https://vercel.com/)

 ## Setup
-The Go API will need to be run prior to the frontend applciation to the data. https://github.com/karnnivore/orders-api
+The Go API will need to be run prior to the frontend application to seed the data. https://github.com/karnnivore/orders-api

 * Can also checkout frontend-test branch which includes the data in the frontend app